 The accounting period refers to the specific time frame in which you record your financial transactions.
 Typically, businesses have an annual accounting period, but some may also choose to have quarterly, biannual, or even monthly periods.
 The length of your accounting period can have a direct impact on the accuracy and reliability of your financial records.

-Moreover, adhering to a consistent accounting period can also help with compliance and preparations.
-With neatly organized financial records, you can save time and reduce the risk of errors during season.
+Moreover, adhering to a consistent accounting period can also help with tax compliance and audit preparations.
+With neatly organized financial records, you can save time and reduce the risk of errors during tax season.
 This can also help you avoid any penalties or fines due to incorrect reporting.

 Using accrual basis to stay on top of your finances